fluent/fluent-bit-docs/administration/scheduling-and-retries.md

 [Fluent Bit](https://fluentbit.io) has an engine that helps to coordinate the data ingestion from input plugins.
 The engine calls the _scheduler_ to decide when it's time to flush the data through one or multiple output plugins.
-The scheduler flushes new data at a fixed time of seconds and retries when asked.
+The scheduler flushes new data at a fixed number of seconds, and retries when asked.

 When an output plugin gets called to flush some data, after processing that data it can notify the engine using these possible return statuses: